 Find a place that helps the past become relevant and alive in the present.
 Shavehead Lake has a rich Native American history and was an end point on the Underground Railroad.

-Activities can include archery, canoeing, fire building, treasure hunt orienteering, pioneer life, fishing, and wild health food store.
+Activities can include archery, canoeing, fire building, treasure hunt orienteering, fishing, Underground Railroad, team building, and wild edibles.

 As part of our memorable learning experiences at Camp Friedenswald we offer these opportunities that will have a lasting impression on students.